Português do Brasil •

 What Files Can Be Edited?

-From within the WordPress Built-in Editor, the following file types may be edited, if writable:
+From within the WordPress Built-in Editor, the following file types may be edited by the Plugin Editor, if writable:

 - TXT (and related text-like files such as RTF)